JakovTomasic/no-headache.nix/README.md

 # Storage cleanup

 To remove old unused files from the nix store:
-- optionally, first remove the results symlink if you wish to delete those files, too
+- optionally, first remove the result symlink if you wish to delete those files, too (all nix store files/dirs that have symlinks point to them won't be deleted)
 - run nix store garbage collector `nix store gc` (it may take few minutes to complete)
 - old files, build results and unused packages will be deleted